Labour economic policies

 Must avoid negative interest rates which will create flat yields commonly associated with current QE trends in Britain, the EU and United States.

 Could simply boost fiscal debt (raising the debt ceiling) instead of using QE money from the National Investment Bank.

 BoE chairman Mark Carney stopped QE 3 years ago and is now tightening interest rates.
 This may be difficult to reinstate.

 Jeremy Corbyn wants an economy that works for all, rejects austerity and places wealth and opportunity in the hands of the millions and not simply the millionaires.

-ALLRIOT is a UK based urban t-shirt store with a global fan base.
+ALLRIOT is a UK based t-shirt store with a global fan base.
 We are well known for our sweatshop free left wing political t-shirts and activist clothing.
 Our unique t-shirt designs highlight social injustice and advocate for freedom of expression worldwide.
 We have been fighting the same cause since 2012 and intend to continue pushing boundaries with our political streetwear.